kianzohoury/VAE/README.md

 where the goal is to learn something about $X$ itself, and not its relationship with a set of labels $Y$ (even if they exist).
 What can be learned about just $X$?
 Consider handwritten digits.
-If we have many, many examples of each digit, we will see differences in how they're written; however, among all examples, there will be similarities.
-And for different digits, there are even similarities (e.g. 8s look like 3s and 6s are upside down 9s).
+If we have many, many examples of each digit, we will see differences in how they're written; however, among all examples, there will be similarities (otherwise they wouldn't be the same digit).
+What's more is that for different digits, there are similarities too (e.g. 8s look like 3s and 6s are upside down 9s).
+The lines and curves that make up digits are some of the features that can be easily learned by a neural network.

-maybe there are
-certain shapes that are
+Autoencoders consist of two separate neural networks: firstly, the encoder, which compresses

 Vanilla autoencoders are neural networks designed for unsupervised learning, consisting of an encoder that compresses input data into a lower-dimensional